rezen/retirejs/README.md

 # retirejs
 A cli tool for retirejs written in golang - aka a single binary!

+**Features**

+- Scan a specific JavaScript file
+- Scrape JavaScript assets from a url and check for vulnerable libraries
+- Scan a directory for vulnerable libraries

 ## Usage
 ```shell
 retirejs http://example.com